databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 >[1]  Details regarding the OAIS reference model can be found at: [http://public.ccsds.org/publications/archive/650x0m2.pdf.](http://public.ccsds.org/publications/archive/650x0m2.pdf) [accessed January 31, 2013].

 1. I think we should assume to use OAIS as a reference.

-1. [This is a larger undertaking and I'd be interested to know if there are any existing tools for auditing OAIS compliance.]
+1. [This is a larger undertaking and I'd be interested to know if there are any existing tools for auditing OAIS compliance.
+I believe the forerunner would be TRAC]

 1. Databrary is under development for the foreseeable future.
 We develop infrastructure based on feedback from our data producers and designated community and in response to need for more storage.

 14 - The data consumer complies with access regulations set by the data repository.